 You can also expect artists to take some time to draw what they'll be working on so you know the color palette and the kind of design they'll be using for your tattoo.
 It's important to set expectations right from the start so you know how long the session will take, what kind of areas on your body you'll be getting done, and how much you'll need to pay.

 Choosing your design

 The next step is choosing the design that will go onto your skin.
 Will you go with a word, an image, or another symbol?
 What do you want written on your skin?
 Do you have a picture in mind for the tattoo- if so, show it to your artist so they can get started right away.
-Whatever design you choose, make sure that not only is it meaningful to you but also fits with the area of your body you're getting tattooed.
+Whatever tattoo you choose, make sure that not only is it meaningful to you but also fits with the area of your body you're getting tattooed.